Engineering Management

 2. Depth requirement.
 Three credit hours must be taken in humanities or social sciences at the 2000-level or above and meets requirements as specified under "Engineering Degree Requirements" published in the current undergraduate catalog.
 This course must have as a prerequisite one of the humanities or social sciences courses already taken.
 Foreign language courses numbered 1180 will be considered to satisfy this requirement.
 Students may receive humanities credit for foreign language courses in their native tongue only if the course is at the 4000-level or above.
 All courses taken to satisfy the depth requirement must be taken after graduating from high school.

-3. The remaining two courses are to be chosen and meet requirements as specified under "Engineering Degree Requirements" published in the current undergraduate catalog and may include one communications course in addition to ENGLISH 1120.
+3. The remaining two courses are to be chosen and meet requirements as specified under "Engineering Degree Requirements" published in the current undergraduate catalog and include ENGLISH 3560 (or ENGLISH 1160) and SP&M S 1185 in addition to ENGLISH 1120.

 4. Any specific departmental requirements in the general studies area must be satisfied.